 Caregiver Responsibility

-Some riders are mentally or cognitively impaired or have severe memory problems such that they cannot be safely left on their own at either the pick-up point or the drop-off point.
-It is the responsibility of the rider’s caregivers or family to clearly identify these riders to East Bay Paratransit so that East Bay Paratransit can inform the driver and take appropriate precautions.
+Some riders have cognitive-related conditions such that they cannot be safely left on their own.
+It is the responsibility of the rider’s caregivers or family to clearly identify these riders so that East Bay Paratransit can inform the driver and take appropriate precautions.

 However, the driver cannot act as an attendant for these riders.
-Cognitively impaired riders will be allowed to travel without an attendant only as long as they exhibit safe behavior in the vehicle.
+Riders with cognitive-related conditions will be allowed to travel without an attendant as long as they can meet the minimal behavior requirements.

 An attendant or caregiver must be present at the pick-up point and at the drop-off point for riders who cannot be left alone.
-If a responsible attendant or caregiver is not present when the driver attempts to pick-up or drop-off these riders, it can seriously disrupt the driver’s schedule.
-If East Bay Paratransit encounters absences of an attendant or caregiver, service to the rider may be suspended and the situation reported to adult protective services.
+If a responsible attendant or caregiver is not present when the driver arrives, it can seriously disrupt the driver’s schedule or paratransit operations.
+If East Bay Paratransit encounters absences of an attendant or caregiver, service to the rider may be suspended and the situation may be reported to adult protective services.

 Rider Responsibilities and Behavior